ethereum/ethereum-org-website/public/content/developers/tutorials/data-storage-strategies/index.md

 There are three attributes we'd like to have for data.

 - *Confidentiality*, unauthorized entities are not allowed to read the information.
 This is useful in many cases, but *there are no secrets on the blockchain*.
-Blockchains work because everybody is able to verify the state transitions, so it is impossible to use them to store secrets directly.
+Blockchains work because everybody can verify the state transitions, so it is impossible to use them to store secrets directly.
 There are ways to store confidential information on the blockchain, but they all rely on some offchain component to store at least a key.

 - *Integrity*, the information is correct, it cannot be changed by unauthorized entities, or in unauthorized ways (for example, transferring [ERC-20 tokens](https://eips.ethereum.org/EIPS/eip-20#events) without a `Transfer` event).
 On the blockchain, every node verifies every state change, which ensures integrity.